The Pomodoro Technique: A Guide to Better Focus & Productivity

 Q: Do I need a special app for the Pomodoro Technique?

 Not necessarily.
 A kitchen timer, stopwatch, or phone timer works fine.
 However, using a dedicated Pomodoro timer makes it easier to track intervals and progress.
-You can try a free timer here: Aika Timer.
+You can try a preset Pomodoro 25/5 Timer, a longer 50/10 deep-work variant, or the 90/20 ultradian rhythm timer for sustained creative work.

 How to use Aika for Pomodoro Technique: